DC Angel Investors: Hidden Tips for Startup Success

 What to Do if You Get Rejected

-Rejection happens frequently in the startup world, especially when dealing with DC angel investors:
+Rejection hapFeedbackquently in the startup world, especially when dealing with DC angel investors:

 - Request Feedback: After rejection, ask what factors influenced their decision; this information is invaluable for future pitches.

-- Revise Your Approach: Use feedback to improve presentation materials or business plans before trying again with different angels or networks.
+- Revise Your Approach: Use Feedback to improve presentation materials or business plans before trying again with different angles or networks.

 Handling Difficult Questions